ravi-kumar7/documentation/docs/bank-connect/react.md

 ## Adding the Bank Connect Component

 Once the dependency is added.
-You can use bank connect view anywhere in your component.
-Since the SDK opens a modal it is recommended to add it to top hierarchy of you View.
+You can use a bank connect view anywhere in your component.
+Since the SDK opens a modal it is recommended to add it to the top hierarchy of you View.

 ```js
 <FinBoxBankConnect